decentraland/old-documentation/_posts/development-guide/2020-02-20-smart-items.md

 )
 ```

 Then simply run `dcl start` on the item's folder, as you would for a normal scene.
-You'll be able to interact with the item, and will also have hot reload in the preview as you change your item's code.
+You'll be able to interact with the item.
+The preview will hot-reload as you change your item's code.

 Try providing different values to the item's properties, to make sure it functions as expected.

 When you're ready to export the item, run `dcl pack` on the item's folder.
 This will generate an `item.zip` file.
 Then import this file into a custom asset pack in the Builder.

 You can then test it in a Builder scene.
-We recommend you test the following:
+We recommend you do the following tests:

 - Set different values in the item's parameters
 - Have its actions called by other items